Dental Implants — Plano, TX

 Missing Multiple Teeth

-Dental bridges are useful for replacing a row of lost teeth, but one downside is that they normally use natural teeth for support; this means removing small amounts of enamel to make room for said crowns.
-However, it is possible for a bridge to rest on a pair of dental implants instead, which tends to be better for oral health in the long run.
+Traditional dental bridges are useful for replacing a row of lost teeth, but one downside is that they normally use natural teeth for support; this means removing small amounts of enamel to make room for said crowns.
+However, it is possible for a bridge to rest on a pair of dental implants instead, which is much better for oral health in the long run.

 Missing All Teeth